karthikkathiresh/tp/docs/team/alsonsim.md

 - Dispensing fails if the requested quantity exceeds current stock.
 - `/c CUSTOMER_INDEX` is optional.
 If omitted, no customer record is updated.
 - If `/c CUSTOMER_INDEX` is out of range, an error is shown and stock is unchanged.

+Note: The following output snippets are simplified excerpts.
+Actual CLI output may include divider lines added by `Ui.printMessage(...)`.

 **Example without customer linking:**